MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disconnect-ExchangeOnline.md

 ```

 ## DESCRIPTION
-Connect-ExchangeOnline establishes a connection the Exchage Online organization of the logged in admin user.
-This cmdlet is a counterpart to Connect-ExchangeOnline cmdlet.
+The Connect-ExchangeOnline cmdlet establishes a connection to the Exchage Online organization of the logged-in admin user.
+This cmdlet is the counterpart to Connect-ExchangeOnline.

 Disconnect-ExchangeOnline closes any active session and clears cache.
-Post successful disconnect, you can't run any of the V2 cmdlets or the older Remote PowerShell cmdlets.
+After a successful disconnect, you can't run any of the V2 cmdlets or older remote PowerShell cmdlets.

 ## EXAMPLES